xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 ---
 published: false
 date: '2019-02-02 11:00-0400'
-title: Modernizing IX Fabric Design Using Segment Routing and EVPN
+title: 'Modernizing IX Fabric Design Using Segment Routing and EVPN'
 excerpt: IX fabrics began as very simple L2 switching designs but have evolved to worldwide interconnection networks supporting Terabits of traffic.
-SR and EVPN transform simple IX networks into flexible and resilient fabrics support any service type at any location in the fabric.
+SR and EVPN transform simple IX networks into flexible and resilient fabrics support any service type at any location in the fabric.'
 author: Phil Bedard
 tags:
   - iosxr